clirdlf/ndsa.org/conference/conference.md

 Is your organization interested in becoming a sponsor of #digipres20 or the [DLF Forum](https://forum2020.diglib.org)?
 Take a look at our [sponsorship opportunities](https://forum2020.diglib.org/sponsorship-opportunities/) and please contact [Louisa Kwasigroch](mailto:lkwasigroch@clir.org) if you would like more information.

-We are so grateful to our [2020 DLF Forum + Digital Preservation sponsors](https://ndsa.org/digital-preservation-2020-sponsors/) for making this year's events a success!
+We are so grateful to our [2020 DLF Forum + Digital Preservation sponsors](https://ndsa.org/digital-preservation-2020-sponsors/)!

+And, thank you again to our [2019 DLF Forum + Digital Preservation sponsors](https://ndsa.org/digital-preservation-2019-sponsors/) for making last year's events a success!

 ### **Conference Hotel + Travel**